-Kari is Managing Director, Corporate Strategy & Impact, of Chief Executives for Corporate Purpose (CECP), a CEO-led coalition that helps companies transform their environmental, social, and governance (ESG) strategy.
-Kari is responsible for CECP’s engagement with its coalition companies and partner organizations, and organizational thought leadership, company advisory services, and growth strategies.
-The Corporate Strategy & Impact team provides strategic advisory and best practices on corporate purpose issues; expertly curated knowledge and convenings; research and data insights including measurement and benchmarking; and CECP’s Global Exchange, an international network uniting country-based, mission-driven corporate societal engagement organizations to advance the corporate sector as a force for good around the world.
-She presents to and advises companies on corporate Diversity, Equity, and Inclusion (DEI) strategies and outcomes, and curates DEI events including peer-to-peer facilitated sessions and “Racial Equity: Moving Companies from Promise to Action” Conference with partners.
+Kari serves as Managing Director, Corporate Strategy & Impact, of Chief Executives for Corporate Purpose (CECP), a CEO-led coalition that helps companies transform their social strategy and achieve success by engaging key stakeholders.
+Kari is responsible for expanding and strengthening CECP’s engagement with its coalition companies and partner organizations, and for the organization’s thought leadership, company advisory services, and growth strategies.
+CECP creates value through strategic and trusted advisory and best practices across a range of environmental, social, and governance (ESG) issues; expertly curated knowledge and convenings including CECP’s annual Summit and bimonthly Roundtables; actionable research and data insights by advancing how companies measure, benchmark, and lead with their data and investments; and CECP’s Global Exchange, an international network uniting country-based, mission-driven corporate societal engagement organizations to advance the corporate sector as a force for good around the world.

-Kari holds a bachelor’s degree in statistics and international studies from The American University in Washington, DC and a Master of Business Administration from the Carlson School of Management at University of Minnesota, where she also served as adjunct faculty.
-Kari also has served on several nonprofit and for-profit boards, including: judge for MN Cup business plan competition in the Impact Ventures division and Grand Finals; Business Advisory Group for the Office for Technology Commercialization, Venture Center, University of Minnesota; start-up social business incubator and accelerator FINNOVATION Lab, LLC; FINNEGANS Community Fund; Corporate Responsibility Association; University of Minnesota’s Carlson School of Management Carlson Ventures Enterprise; fraternal insurance company Degree of Honor Protective Association (now a division of Catholic Financial Life); Field to Market: The Alliance for Sustainable Agriculture; HELPS International; and Social Enterprise Alliance—Twin Cities.
+Kari holds a bachelor’s degree in statistics and international studies from The American University in Washington, DC and a Master of Business Administration from the Carlson School of Management at University of Minnesota, where she also has served as adjunct faculty.
+Kari has served on several nonprofit and for-profit boards, including: judge for MN Cup business plan competition in the Impact Ventures division and Grand Finals; Business Advisory Group for the Office for Technology Commercialization, Venture Center, University of Minnesota; start-up social business incubator and accelerator FINNOVATION Lab, LLC; FINNEGANS Community Fund; Corporate Responsibility Association; University of Minnesota’s Carlson School of Management Carlson Ventures Enterprise; fraternal insurance company Catholic Financial Life and its subsidiary Degree of Honor Protective Association; Field to Market: The Alliance for Sustainable Agriculture; HELPS International; and Social Enterprise Alliance—Twin Cities.